 If you have an existing ISA you can transfer it into your Wealthsimple ISA easily and free of charge.

-If you need to access your funds you can at any time with the proceeds from the sale of your investments arriving into your account within 10 days.
+If you need to access your funds you can at any time with the money appearing back in your bank account within 10 working days.

 Is there anything to be careful about?
-You have to be a UK tax payer of 18 years of age and not have taken out an ISA this year.
-You can only invest up to the annual limit set by the government each year.
-This year it’s £20,000.
+You have to be a UK tax payer of 18 years of age and not have taken out another Stocks and Shares ISA this year.
+You can have both a Cash ISA and Stocks and Shares ISA in the same tax year.
+You can only invest up to the annual limit set by the government each year - this year its £20,000.

-If you are looking to save for your pension or a house purchase it would be wise to check if other accounts may be more suitable, such as a pension product or Help-to-Buy ISA.
+If you are looking to save for your pension or a house purchase it would be wise to check if other accounts may be more suitable, such as a Help-to-Buy ISA.

 Otherwise this is where most investors should start.